takeshinishimura/QOpen2025/README.md

 This repository contains the R scripts used to generate Figures 1 to 4 in the following paper:

 Nishimura, T. (2025).
-Investigating kiwifruit consumer preferences in Japan: Aligning cultivars, origins, and pollen sources. *Q Open*, 5(x), qoaf022. [https://doi.org/10.1093/qopen/qoaf022](https://doi.org/10.1093/qopen/qoaf022)
+Investigating kiwifruit consumer preferences in Japan: aligning cultivars, origins, and pollen sources. *Q Open*, 5(2), qoaf022. [https://doi.org/10.1093/qopen/qoaf022](https://doi.org/10.1093/qopen/qoaf022)

 All figures were created based on statistical data from Japan.
 Each figure has a corresponding R script that explains how it was generated.